julianperrott/FeedbackBot/readme.md

-This post was inspired by this [article](https://www.linkedin.com/pulse/next-generation-ivr-using-twilio-speech-recognition-chatbots-badri/).
+This blog post was inspired by this [article](https://www.linkedin.com/pulse/next-generation-ivr-using-twilio-speech-recognition-chatbots-badri/).